syncfusion-content/wpf-docs/wpf/Diagram/Automatic-Layouts.md

 ### Customize spacing between nodes in layout

-Horizontal and Vertical spacing property of Layouts is used to customize the space between successive nodes in both horizontally and vertically.
-The default value for horizontal spacing is `20` and for vertical spacing is `50`.
+The Horizontal and Vertical spacing properties of Layouts are used to customize the space between successive nodes in both horizontally and vertically.
+The default value for horizontal spacing is `20` and vertical spacing is `50`.

 {% tabs %}